MicrosoftDocs/dynamics365smb-docs/financials/receivables-collect-outstanding-balances.md

 If the **Post Interest** or the **Post Additional Fee** check boxes are selected in the **Finance Charge Terms** window, then the following entries are also created:

-- one entry in the **Cust.
+- One entry in the **Cust.
 Ledger Entries** window
-- one receivables entry in the relevant G/L account
+- One receivables entry in the relevant G/L account
-- one interest and/or one additional fee entry in the relevant G/L account
+- One interest and/or one additional fee entry in the relevant G/L account

-In addition, issuing the reminder may result in VAT entries.
+In addition, issuing the finance charge memo may result in VAT entries.

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Finance Charge Memos**, and then choose the related link.
 2. Select the relevant memo, and then choose the **Issue** action.